 Rann of Kutch, Gujarat

-Divided between the Kutch district of Gujarat state in northwestern India and the Sindh province in southeastern Pakistan, the Rann of Kutch is a vast seasonal salt marsh reputed to be the largest salt desert in the world.
-The dazzling white plains of this otherworldly site are home to a variety of wildlife species including wild donkeys, wolves and antelopes as well as a multitude of birds that populate the marshes.
+Divided between the Kutch district of Gujarat state in northwestern India and the Sindh province in southeastern Pakistan, the Rann of Kutch is a vast seasonal salt marsh and one of the largest salt deserts in the world.
+The dazzling white plains of this otherworldly site are home to a variety of wildlife species, including wild donkeys, wolves and antelopes, plus more than 200 bird species.
+Visit this biodiversity hotspot in the winter during its annual festival, Rann Utsav, for a dose of culture and celebration.

 5